histrio/tux-care-doc/docs/centos6/README.md

 We provide an opportunity to create local mirrors of our centos6-els repositories.

-**To obtain the access to the local mirroring, create a [support ticket](https://cloudlinux.zendesk.com/hc/requests/new)** and provide your External IP address.
-Provide your ticket number to your account manager or [sales@cloudlinux.com](mailto:sales@cloudlinux.com).
+To obtain the access to the local mirroring, provide your External IP address to your Account Manager or [sales@cloudlinux.com](mailto:sales@cloudlinux.com).

 Use `rsync` to create a local mirror.